+Growing a jalapeno plant is pretty easy to do.
 We have about 30 jalapeno plants in our garden, and the plants are loaded with peppers.
 This is great for us because we love jalapenos and all kinds of spicy foods.
-We also grew some for our friend Cedric’s grillin sauces.
-Jalapenos can be used fresh, roasted, and dehydrated to use in appetizers, flavor main dishes and homemade sauces.

-We start our jalapenos from seed.
+Start your jalapenos from seed about 8 weeks before our last frost date.
 Learn everything you need to know about seed starting.

-After the last chance of frost set out young jalapeno plants where they will receive at least 6 hours of sunlight per day.
-Plant them level with their root ball, and water and fertilize as needed.
+Like other peppers, jalapenos like warm weather.
+So wait 2-3 weeks after the last chance of frost, then set out young jalapeno plants where they will receive at least 6 hours of sunlight per day.

-Harvest the peppers green or after they turn red or brown.
-It is normal for them to have scars on them as they mature.
+Harvest from your jalapeno plant when the jalapenos are green or after they turn red or brown.
+It is normal for some varieties to develop brown lines or scars on them as they mature.
+Scarred peppers are completely fine for eating and preserving.

 Eat them raw.
 We love eating raw jalapenos.
 The flesh is sweet, but there is a definite kick of heat.
 Depending on the variety, jalapenos can vary from mild to very hot.
 Watch me eat a couple varieties of jalapenos on youtube.